-- You can stop to give way to a vehicle leaving a parking spot
+- You can stop to give way to a vehicle leaving a parking spot.

-- You can not park next to a stationary vehicle and wait for it to leave a parking spot
+- You can not park next to a stationary vehicle and wait for it to leave a parking spot.

-- You can not double park to drop someone off or pick someone up
+- You can not double park to drop someone off or pick someone up.

-- You can not leave the vehicle when double parked
+- You can not leave the vehicle when double parked.

-Parking on public holidays
+Parking on Public Holidays

-According to Road Rule 318 of the Road Safety Road Rules 2017, if parking signs state days of the week then parking and time restrictions on the signs do not apply on Public holidays.
+In accordance with Road Rule 318 of the Road Safety Road Rules 2017, if parking signs state days of the week then parking and time restrictions on the signs do not apply on Public holidays.

 If parking signs do not state days of the week or if the signs specifically state that restrictions apply on Public holidays then time restrictions do apply on Public holidays.